-During fiscal 2015, each of our directors who was not our employee, or Non-Employee Directors, received compensation for their services as directors in the form of cash and restricted shares.
-Each Non-Employee Director received an annual cash payment of \$75,000.
-Each member of our Audit Committee who is a Non-Employee Director and who is not the chairman of such committee received an annual cash payment of \$20,000.
-Each member of our Management Resources and Compensation, Nominating and Corporate Governance and Technology and Innovation Committees who is a Non-Employee Director and who is not a committee chairman received an annual cash payment of \$10,000.
-The Chairman of our Audit Committee received an annual cash payment of \$35,000 and the Chairmen of our Management Resources and Compensation, Nominating and Corporate Governance and Technology and Innovation Committees each received an annual cash payment of \$20,000.
-Each Non-Employee Director received an annual grant of restricted shares at a total value of \$230,000.
+During fiscal 2016, each of our directors who was not our employee, or Non-Employee Directors, received compensation for their services as directors in the form of cash and restricted shares.
+Each Non-Employee Director received an annual cash payment of \$80,000.
+Each member of our Audit Committee who is a Non-Employee Director and who is not the chairman of such committee received an annual cash payment of \$25,000.
+Each member of our Management Resources and Compensation Committee who is a Non-Employee Director and who is not a committee chairman received an annual cash payment of \$15,000.
+Each member of our Nominating and Corporate Governance and Technology and Innovation Committees who is a Non-Employee Director and who is not a committee chairman received an annual cash payment of \$10,000.
+The Chairman of our Audit Committee received an annual cash payment of \$35,000 and the Chairman of our Management Resources and Compensation Committee received an annual cash payment of \$25,000.
+The Chairmen of our Nominating and Corporate Governance and Technology and Innovation Committees each received an annual cash payment of \$20,000.
+Each Non-Employee Director received an annual grant of restricted shares at a total value of \$245,000.
 The Chairman of the Board of Directors received an additional annual amount equal to \$200,000 awarded in the form of restricted shares.
 All restricted share awards to our Non-Employee Directors are fully vested upon grant.
-The price per share for the purpose of determining the value of the grants to our Non-Employee Directors for their reasonable travel expenses incurred in connection with attending Board or committee meetings.
+The price per share for the purpose of determining the value of the grants to our Non-Employee Directors was the Nasdaq closing price of our shares on the last trading day preceding the grant date.
+We also reimburse all of our Non-Employee Directors for their reasonable travel expenses incurred in connection with attending Board or committee meetings.
 Cash compensation paid to our Non-Employee Directors is prorated for partial year service.

-A total of 16 persons who served either as directors or officers of Amdocs during all or part of fiscal 2015 received remuneration from Amdocs.
-The aggregate remuneration paid by us to such persons in fiscal 2015 was approximately \$6.3 million, compared to \$6.3 million in fiscal 2014 and \$6.2 million in fiscal 2013, which includes amounts set aside or accrued to provide cash bonuses, pension, retirement or similar benefits, but does not include amounts expended by us for automobiles made available to such persons, expenses (including business travel, professional and business association dues) or other fringe benefits.
-During fiscal 2015, we granted to such persons options to purchase an aggregate of 354,833 ordinary shares at a weighted average price of \$53.53 per share with vesting generally over four-year terms and expiring ten years from the date of grant, and an aggregate of 230,977 restricted shares typically subject to three to four-year vesting, and in the case of our directors, no vesting restrictions.
+A total of 16 persons who served either as directors or officers of Amdocs during all or part of fiscal 2016 received remuneration from Amdocs.
+The aggregate remuneration paid by us to such persons in fiscal 2016 was approximately \$6.3 million, compared to \$6.3 million in each of fiscal 2015 and fiscal 2014, which includes amounts set aside or accrued to provide cash bonuses, pension, retirement or similar benefits, but does not include amounts expended by us for automobiles made available to such persons, expenses (including business travel, professional and business association dues) or other fringe benefits.
+During fiscal 2016, we granted to such persons options to purchase an aggregate of 115,000 ordinary shares at a weighted average price of \$54.85 per share with vesting generally over four-year terms and expiring ten years from the date of grant, and an aggregate of 269,000 restricted shares typically subject to three to four-year vesting and in certain cases, achievement of certain performance thresholds, and in the case of our directors, no vesting restrictions.
 All options and restricted share awards were granted pursuant to our 1998 Stock Option and Incentive Plan, as amended.
 See discussion below - "Share Ownership - Employee Stock Option and Incentive Plan."